-- a failure to meet performance requirements could lead to penalties, liquidated damages, actual damages, adverse settlement agreements, and/or contract termination; - · our ability to successfully compete, bid for, and accurately price contracts to generate our desired profit; - · the effects of future legislative or government budgetary and spending changes; - the impact of the U.S. government on federal procurement, federal funding to states' safety-net programs, and the overall decision-making process related to our industry, including our business and customers; - our ability to manage our growth, including acquired businesses; - difficulties in integrating or achieving projected revenues, earnings, and other benefits associated with acquired businesses; - · the outcome of reviews or audits, which might result in financial penalties and impair our ability to respond to invitations for new work; - · our ability to manage capital investments and startup costs incurred before receiving related contract payments; - our ability to manage our debt; - · our ability to maintain our technology systems and otherwise protect confidential or protected information; - our discovery of additional information related to the previously disclosed cybersecurity incident and any potential legal, business, reputational, or financial consequences resulting from the incident; - our ability to attract and retain executive officers, senior managers, and other qualified personnel to execute our business; - the effect of union activity and organizing efforts at our U.S. locations; - · the ability of government customers to terminate contracts on short notice, with or without cause; - our ability to maintain relationships with key government entities from whom a substantial portion of our revenue is derived; - a failure to comply with laws governing our business, which might result in the Company being subject to fines, penalties, suspension, debarment, and other sanctions; - the costs and outcome of litigation; - our ability to manage third parties upon whom we depend to provide services to our customers; - the effects of changes in laws and regulations governing our business, including tax laws and applicable interpretations and guidance thereunder, or changes in accounting policies, rules, methodologies, and practices, and our ability to estimate the impact of such changes; - our ability to manage emerging artificial intelligence and machine learning technologies; - · matters related to businesses we disposed of or divested; and - other factors set forth in Item 1A, "Risk Factors" of our Annual Report on Form 10-K, filed with the Securities and Exchange Commission on November 16, 2023.
+- a failure to meet performance requirements could lead to penalties, liquidated damages, actual damages, adverse settlement agreements, and/or contract termination; - · our ability to successfully compete, bid for, and accurately price contracts to generate our desired profit; - · the effects of future legislative or government budgetary and spending changes; - the impact of the U.S. government on federal procurement, federal funding to states' safety-net programs, and the overall decision-making process related to our industry, including our business and customers; - · our ability to manage our growth, including acquired businesses; - · difficulties in integrating or achieving projected revenues, earnings, and other benefits associated with acquired businesses; - · the outcome of reviews or audits, which might result in financial penalties and impair our ability to respond to invitations for new work; - our ability to manage capital investments and startup costs incurred before receiving related contract payments; - · our ability to manage our debt; - · our ability to maintain our technology systems and otherwise protect confidential or protected information; - our discovery of additional information related to the previously disclosed cybersecurity incident and any potential legal, business, reputational, or financial consequences resulting from the incident; - · our ability to attract and retain executive officers, senior managers, and other qualified personnel to execute our business; - the effect of union activity and organizing efforts at our U.S. locations; - the ability of government customers to not exercise options, or to recompete or terminate contracts on short notice, with or without cause; - · our ability to win recompetes and/or succeed in protests on our significant contracts; - · our ability to maintain relationships with key government entities from whom a substantial portion of our revenue is derived; - a failure to comply with laws governing our business, which might result in the Company being subject to fines, penalties, suspension, debarment, and other sanctions: - · the costs and outcome of litigation; - · our ability to manage third parties upon whom we depend to provide services to our customers; - the effects of changes in laws and regulations governing our business, including tax laws and applicable interpretations and guidance thereunder, or changes in accounting policies, rules, methodologies, and practices, and our ability to estimate the impact of such changes; - our ability to manage emerging artificial intelligence and machine learning technologies; - · matters related to businesses we disposed of or divested; and - other factors set forth in Item 1A, "Risk Factors" of our Annual Report on Form 10-K, filed with the Securities and Exchange Commission on November 16, 2023.